 STEP 1 The students brainstorm and share ideas about celebrations.
-They can use notes from previous discussions and written exercises.
+They can use notes from previous discussions and written exercises in Unit 2.

 STEP 2 The students decide who will do the research required.

 STEP 3 Students prepare for their presentations, doing various tasks as suggested.
 Encourage them to bring samples of clothing and foods to class if they can.